-Instead, the Commission's draft more preferable rule amends NER clause 8.8.3, which defines the matters that must be included in the SRS, to reflect the worst case scenario of a NEM-wide black system event, or multiple region events.
-The draft more preferable rule described in Chapter 5 will require the Reliability Panel to include restoration timeframes in the SRS based on the independent restoration of each subnetwork, under the assumption that energy supply from neighbouring subnetworks (other than energy provided under a contracted restart service) cannot be used to assist in the restoration of that subnetwork.
+Instead, the Commission's final rule amends NER clause 8.8.3, which defines the matters that must be included in the SRS, to reflect the worst case scenario of a NEM-wide black system event, or multiple region events.
+The final rule described in Chapter 5 will require the Reliability Panel to include restoration timeframes in the SRS based on the independent restoration of each sub-network, under the assumption that energy supply from neighbouring sub-networks (other than energy provided under a contracted restart service) cannot be used to assist in the restoration of that sub-network.
 These are the conditions that would be expected under a NEM-wide or potentially a multi-region black system event.